-- Consumers may bring or use any type of bag to a store for their purchases, and are encouraged to do so.
+- Customers may bring or use any type of bag to a store for their purchases, and are encouraged to do so.
 Customers can also choose not to use a bag.

 - The ordinance does not regulate use of single-use bags used to protect and transport produce, bulk food, meat, hot/prepared foods, or prescription medications from within a store to the checkout or cash register.